This Curated Gift Box Is Perfect for Mother’s Day

 It’s never easy shopping for gifts, especially for our moms, who deserve the best.
 But with Mother’s Day less than a month away, maternity-apparel line Hatch Collection partnered with specialty-gifts brand Simone LeBlanc to put together the Good to Glow gift box as a quick yet thoughtful gift for mothers, or anyone who could use some help trying hygge.
 A percentage of all sales will go to Alliance of Moms, which aims to break the intergenerational cycle of babies born to teens in foster care.

-The box includes everything you need to wind down — an ember votive candle, two different kinds of organic tea (masala chai, golden nectar), a Memories & Moments journal, a rose quartz geode (the love crystal), a nightgown, and a pair of cashmere socks.
+The box includes everything you need to wind down — an ember votive candle, two different kinds of organic tea (masala chai, golden nectar), a Memories & Moments journal, a rose quartz geode (the love crystal), and a Hatch nightgown and cashmere socks.
 Just reading that we’re already relaxed.

 Good to Glow Box, $168 at HATCH Collection